dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/hosting-win32-content-in-wpf.md

 };
 ```

 Why not call `IsDialogMessage` here?
-You have the same issue as before--you need to be able to inform [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] code whether your code handled the keystroke or not, and `IsDialogMessage` cannot do that.
+You have the same issue as before--you need to be able to inform WPF code whether your code handled the keystroke or not, and `IsDialogMessage` cannot do that.
 There is also a second issue, because `IsDialogMessage` refuses to process the mnemonic if the focused HWND is not inside the dialog box.

 ### Instantiate the HwndHost Derived Class

-Finally, now that all the key and tab support is in place, you can put your <xref:System.Windows.Interop.HwndHost> into the larger [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application.
+Finally, now that all the key and tab support is in place, you can put your <xref:System.Windows.Interop.HwndHost> into the larger WPF application.
 If the main application is written in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], the easiest way to put it in the right place is to leave an empty <xref:System.Windows.Controls.Border> element where you want to put the <xref:System.Windows.Interop.HwndHost>.
 Here you create a <xref:System.Windows.Controls.Border> named `insertHwndHostHere`:

 ```xaml
 <Window x:Class="WPFApplication1.Window1"